top of page

 Community Service Partnerships

-Hope Has No Borders is dedicated to empowering newly arrived migrants in Colorado through community service projects.
+Hope Has No Borders is dedicated to empowering & integrating immigrants in Colorado through community service projects.
 This program not only provides donation-based gifts as a token of appreciation for volunteerism, but also offers valuable real-life experience, education around cultural expectations, and enhances resumes and work readiness.
-By fostering local partnerships, we connect migrants with renowned organizations, like WeeCycle, The Jeffco Action Center, & Joyful Journeys, who are seeking volunteers.
-These partnerships facilitate cultural integration and contribution to a stronger, more vibrant community for all.
+By fostering local partnerships, we connect asylum-seekers with renowned organizations, like WeeCycle, The Jeffco Action Center, & I Support the Girls, who are seeking volunteers.
+These partnerships facilitate cultural integration and contribution to a stronger, more vibrant community for all- as well as connecting immigrants with one another.
+Participants also gain workforce readiness through skill-based certifications and workshops as well as 1:1 job search assistance.

-Are you an organization in need of Spanish speaking volunteers?
-We would love to hear from you!
+Are you an organization in need of Spanish speaking volunteers that would like to partner with us?

 Crisis to HOPE Fund